LaylalaLau/94870-Shuxuan-Liu-Portfolio/final_project_ShuxuanLiu.md

 ## Part II

 ### Wireframes and storyboards
-See below for data visualization drafts in the wireframe (graph 1, 2, and 3)
+See below for data visualization drafts in the wireframe (graph 1, 2, 3, and the last graph)

 <img src="1.png" width="1000">
 <img src="2.png" width="1000">